Cake celebration 1

 cream to thin mixture if wished

-Cream all components together, upload a few drops of orange juice if needed to blend to a creamy consistency.
+Cream all components together, and upload a few drops of orange juice if needed to blend to a creamy consistency.

 Butter sponge cake